A Detailed Comparison of SMS vs Email Marketing: Which Is Better

 8. Cost-effectiveness

-Traditionally, regardless of the total spend on SMS marketing vs email marketing, it has been seen that the latter generates a higher ROI.
-However, if done right, SMS marketing can bear the same, if not better, results.
+Traditionally, regardless of the total spend on email vs SMS marketing, it has been seen that the former generates a higher ROI.
+However, if you employ the right text and email marketing software and strategies, SMS marketing can bear the same, if not better, results.

-Combining the powers of SMS messages and emails
+Combining the powers of SMS and email marketing

 Think of email marketing as a way to build a slow burn while you provide detailed information to customers.
 You can cost-effectively communicate complicated concepts to customers without any limits on length or content type.